andrevidela/Research-report/Thesis/index.md

 > rest : Fun
 ```

-Which indicates that, while we can still _see_ the dots, we cannot do anything with them, they have linearity `0`.
+It indicates that, while we can still _see_ the dots, we cannot do anything with them, they have linearity `0`.
 However, we ended up with a `drawing` that we can now use![^9]

 ### Safe Inlining with `1`